 Currently, the major cable and satellite providers are in the midst of minus growth when it comes to the number of households they service.
 It seems many are looking elsewhere for video services.
 It's called “cutting the cord” in reference to the 75ohm cable which brings households dozens if not hundreds of TV channels in standard and high definition with cable TV....or satellite.

-Since the digital change over 15 years ago, we've seen vast improvements of the local TV signals and the quality of the broadcasts.
-Technically, stations over the last 30 years have had to “clean up their act” with eliminating the use of 16mm films for movies and syndicated off-network programs.
-Most programming began to be distributed via satellite so stations would have to record them during “feed” times for playback from high-quality videotape.
+Since the digital change over 15 years ago, we've seen vast improvements in the local TV signals and the quality of the broadcasts.
+Technically, stations over the last 30 years have had to “clean up their act” by eliminating the use of 16mm films for movies and syndicated off-network programs.
+Most programming began to be distributed via satellite so stations would have to record them during “feed” times for playback from high-quality videotape or now downloaded from the internet to HD formats.
 When high definition broadcasting began, it took local stations several years to catch up with full high def broadcasting, much like the transition to color took place in the 1960s and 70s.
-Now virtually all local TV stations broadcast in high definition full time, commercials, network, syndicated and locally produced newscasts and programs.
+Now virtually all local TV stations broadcast in high definition full time, commercials, network, syndicated, and locally produced newscasts and programs.
 The use of automation at the master control of stations puts everything together with the ultimate precision that before was only seen coming out of the networks.

 We've also seen the addition of multiple channels coming from the same signal.
 Now it's not just one channel coming from one signal.
 Many are combining 1-3 high def channels on one signal or 1 high def channel and three standard definition channels.
 So what type of programming is available on those extra channels?
 What started as a way to promote weather coverage, some channels would broadcast a weather radar image with the audio from NOAA weather radio.
 Those days are over.
 There are now dozens of “sub-channel networks” available to local broadcasters which require little, if any effort to their operation, but can be set up for local commercial availability which can help the revenue of the station but also can be used to air promotional announcements for the station.